 An excellent example of these principles appears in my fourth book, Superman (First Half), where I describe my time in the Chateau Country of Northern Delaware.

-It was when I was living on in a three-hundred-year-old house, surrounded by enormous estates, while my home was later rented by Helga Testorf.
+It was when I was living in a three-hundred-year-old house, surrounded by enormous estates, while my home was later rented by Helga Testorf.

 And I learned this from an old friend of my family who worked for the Wyeth Family while he was painted in a watercolor called The Sharpshooter.